openstudyvolt/platform/docs/epics-and-user-stories.md

 keep tests in Pest.

 - **Forgot Password Flow**: users can request a reset link and choose a new password.
+  - As a returning learner who forgets their password, I want to receive a reset link via email so I can create a new password and regain access.

 ### Codex Prompt 1: Email Registration